tamas-p/hisma/packages/hisma/README.md

 As seen, label shows the same information just like for external transitions we reviewed above with the slight differences of having a `=` sign after the transition id and that it is in one line versus the multiline rendering of the external transition label.

-The only difference compared to definition of an external transition that it does not include the `to` parameter as internal transition is only about executing an Action and not about changing states.
-All other attributes that we learned for external transitions - minInterval, Guard, priority, onAction, onError - has the same meaning for internal transitions as well.
+The only difference compared to definition of an external transition that it does not include the `to` parameter as internal transition is only about executing an Action and not about changing state.
+All other attributes that we learned for external transitions - minInterval, Guard, priority, onAction, onSkip - has the same meaning for internal transitions as well.

 #### Extend lightMachine with internal transitions